Joseph & Kendra Duggar Expecting Baby Number 3, ‘We Have A Tie-Breaker Coming’

 In the second pic, Joseph and Kendra were sitting down on a blanket in the grass with Garrett and Addison in their laps.
 The signs were replaced by ice cream cones.
 Garrett looked like he already had a little taste, as his mouth revealed.
 Addison was gazing at them while her mom held two of the creamy confections in her hand.

-There had been talk among Duggar fans thinking that Jessa Duggar Seewald may possibly be pregnant, thanks to a recent YouTube video.
-Many may have expected her to be the next one to make an announcement.
+There had been talk among Duggar fans thinking that Jessa Duggar Seewald may be pregnant, thanks to a recent YouTube video.
+Many expected her to be the next one to make an announcement.
 However, it’s Kendra who is now the one in the pregnancy spotlight.
 She joins sister-in-law Jinger Duggar, who is currently pregnant with her second child.